gamalragab21/NoteAppWithApiKtor/README.md

 # NoteAppWithApiKtor

-Note App used to save your notes as text , images and urls by beautifil desgin by using ktor framework backend by server ngrok
+Note App used to save your notes as text, images, and URLs by beautiful design by using ktor framework backend by server ngrok

  # Screenshots